Skip to content

 Hollywood

-Established in early 1960, the Hollywood Walk of Fame is basically a sidewalk, well, two sidewalks, to be precise.
+Established in early 1960, the Hollywood Walk of Fame is a sidewalk, well, two sidewalks, to be precise.
 It extends from east to west for 2.1 km on Hollywood Boulevard Street and ends at the intersection with La Brea Avenue in addition to a 0.64-km distance running diagonally, north to south, on Vine Street.

-Put differently; this monument is the sidewalk of 15 blocks on Hollywood Boulevard and three blocks on Vine Street.
+Put differently, this monument is the sidewalk of 15 blocks on Hollywood Boulevard and three blocks on Vine Street.

 The Hollywood Walk of Fame comprises precisely 2752 stars as of 2023.
 Placed about 1.8 metres apart, those stars are made of pink terrazzo, edged with brass and embedded in the sidewalk, which is made of black terrazzo.